I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 What if there were an American history altogether different from the larger history we all study in school, a history at once familiar in its thoroughly American landmarks and personalities, yet unrecognized as a whole?
 What if there were, for every step taken on the high road to Progress, a step taken on an inner road to Wisdom?
 This course examines the American Wisdom Tradition in its larger and more various context as the Road Less Taken through four hundred years of American history.
 Based upon the classic history by IHF Founding Advisor, Dr. David E. Shi, The Simple Life: Plain Living and High Thinking in American Culture.

-Birth in the Forest: A Woodland Walk to American Beginnings
+Birth in the Forest: A Philosophical Walk through the Woods

 In his beautiful essay, “Walking,” Henry Thoreau describes the true art of walking as “saun-tering,” that is, as “Holy-Landing,” a crusade undertaken to reclaim the paradise of our beginnings.
 “We should go forth on the shortest walk,” he says, “in the spirit of undying adventure, never to return.”
 In this field trip to the ancient woods of Surry County, we seek out the sources of American home in the “Virginia House,” an impermanent building form now largely lost to history.
 Admixed of European, Native American, and African elements, this Temple of Remembrance is now taking renewed form in the forests of our first minglings.

-The City of God: A Philosophical Garden Tour
+The City of God: A Philosophical Town and Garden Tour of Palace Green

 This ninety-minute walking tour of the town and gardens along Palace Street at the heart of the Historic Area in Williamsburg, Virginia examines the city through the philosopher's eyes.
 Do gardens have meaning?
 Is architecture more than shelter and decoration?
 Do cities serve purposes beyond the housing of people and the forming of communities for worship and trade?
 Is there a difference in Williamsburg and what difference does it make to us?
 This course asks questions about the nature of the built environment, about the Baroque town plan of Williamsburg in particular, and about the architectural enterprise through history.

-The Idea of a University: A Philosophical Campus Tour
+The Idea of a University: A Philosophical Tour of Old Campus at William & Mary

 Of all conceptions born of medieval Europe, the most powerfully charged and widely adopted is the mind-altering idea of the University.
 Arising a thousand years ago in Italy, France, and England, this revolutionary idea has spread to nearly every nation in the world and to all seven continents.
 The ancient campus of William & Mary centers upon the oldest academic buildings in the United States.
 The university preserves in brick and mortar the ancient human aspiration to universal knowledge, the ultimate object of which is the unity of the individual soul.
 In this walking tour we examine our unique local inflection of a universal idea.